A Parallel Augmented Subspace Method for Eigenvalue Problems: Finite element method for eigenvalue problem

 where $T:L^2(\Omega)\rightarrow V$ is defined as

-In order to understand the method more clearly, we provide a detailed process to derive the error estimate for the eigenpair approximation by the finite element method.
+In order to understand the method more clearly, we state the error estimate for the eigenpair approximation by the finite element method.
 For this aim, we define the finite element projection $\mathcal P_h$ as follows

 It is obvious that